vinayaksharmagh/IMcap/README.md

 ## Using pretrained models
 In order to use these pretrained models, clone/download this repository.
 Make sure that you have Tensorflow (>=1.15), Numpy, Matplotlib and Pillow installed on your system.
 Your system should also have Python 3.
 Now, unzip the repository and execute the "run.py" file in it with arguments <image_path> (1st argument) and <model_version> (2nd argument).
 Use model_version==5 to get best results.

+## Training your own model
+In order to train your own model, clone/download this repository.
+Install all libraries mentioned above.
+Download content mentioned in /ImageCap/misc/Download links.txt.
+(1) Extract images using Extract.ipynb.
+(2) Run Image_Features.ipynb to obtain features of the images (3) Run Text_processing_and_embedding.ipynb to perform text preprocessing and word embedding.
+(4) Run Training.ipynb to train the model.
+(5) Run Evaluate.ipynb to get results on test images.
+(Note that, you will need to create some additional empty sub-directories as per paths in code to contain things like Image features, Images etc.)

 ## Results